Quick Start#

 To check all options, call the help command:

-After the execution of the template command the generated plugin project will have the following structure:
+After the execution of the new command the generated plugin project will have the following structure:

 \---myplugin